WynChristian/Flight-Ticketing-System/README.md

 ### Our Project in *Computer Programming*	:computer: of BSIT-1A 	:student:
 ---
 ##       How to **DOWNLOAD** the files*(computer only)*
-> Take note that the source code can update anytime, it means that there are instances
+> Take note that the `source code` can **UPDATE anytime**, it means that there are instances
-> that you will download this code again to get the latest update
+> that you will download this `source code` again just to get the latest update 	:speech_balloon:

 1. Click the `code` button